bbauska/TUMx-DWAPNx/README.md

 of protein 3D structures, something that I just found so absolutely fascinating.

-And I saw them on SGI\'s, then on screens that, in fact, I had 3D glasses, I could look at the protein, I could look at what is behind this protein.
+And I saw them on SGI&apos;s, then on screens that, in fact, I had 3D glasses, I could look at the protein, I could look at what is behind this protein.
 And it absolutely fascinated me.
 It took over 20 years before we could do something, such as what I then saw on very expensive